Texas officer fired after shooting hamburger-eating teenager

 “There is nothing I can say in defense of that officer’s actions that night,” Police Chief William McManus told WOAI-TV.
 “I think what happened, initially, there was some contact made, but that did not justify the shooting.”

-Cantu was hospitalized in stable condition and initially charged with evading police and aggravated assault.

-Gonzales, the district attorney, said no decision had been made on whether to pursue charges against Brennand, pending the outcome of a police investigation into the shooting.
+Cantu was hospitalized in stable condition and charged with evading police and aggravated assault, but Bexar County District Attorney Joe Gonzales said Thursday that no decision had been made on whether to pursue formal charges against either Cantu or Brennand.

-“As we do with all officer-involved shootings that result in death or serious injury, we will submit the case to a Grand Jury for their consideration.
-Until that happens, we can make no further comment on this matter,” Gonzales said.
+“The DA’s Office can make no comment on whether charges may be pursued against either individual until all evidence has been reviewed,” according to the statement by Gonzales.